Manage Your Expectations To Avoid The Option Blues

 Second, your options are not worth "nothing."
 If they’re underwater, they would be worth zero if you had to exercise them today.
 But with most options, you can hold on to them for years.

-Under option valuation models, as explained in the article "What Are My Stock Options Worth?", even underwater options can have a positive value.
+Under option valuation models, as explained in a related article, even underwater options can have a positive value.
 Your options still give you a claim on the long-term success of the company, just so long as you and your colleagues can increase the company's value.

 Third, is it all about money?
 To many people, it's important to work in places where they can consider themselves owners.
 It's like being self-employed, except that it’s you and all your co-workers who are collectively self-employed, instead of you having to run a small business on your own.